Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Devices can be added to the network.

-Bus Interface PCI or PCIe connecting the module to the controller bus with limited connection distance to the controller.
-Ethernet with almost unlimited connected distances, including inter-continental distances over VPNs.
+Bus Interface PCI or PCIe connecting the module onto the controller bus with limited connection distance to the controller.
+Ethernet with almost unlimited connected distances, including inter-continental distances over VPN's.

-Trigger Hardware backplane trigger or software-based trigger from the controller (including IVI) External cabled wired trigger bus
+Trigger Hardware backplane trigger or software based trigger from controller (including IVI) External cabled wired trigger bus

 Software triggers over Ethernet

-LXI instruments are largely platform agnostic, whereas PXI is dependent on the PC architecture (and, in many implementations Windows).
-LXI Devices do not have many mechanical or electrical constraints, but PXI has to conform to the PXI standard to benefit from the multi-vendor chassis platform.
+For LXI instruments they are largely platform agnostic, whereas PXI is very dependent on the PC architecture (and in many implementations Windows).
+LXI Devices do not have many mechanical or electrical constraints, but PXI has to conform to the PXI standard in order to benefit from the multi-vendor chassis platform.
 They can also have quite different data speeds as well.
-Although PXI has faster connection speeds, it relies on processing data in the controlling PC—so it inherently needs a high-speed interconnect to perform data processing functions.
-An LXI system might be expected to process data within the LXI Devices and simply has to report the results; it can also dump blocks of data for controller processing.
+Although PXI has the faster connection speeds it relies on processing data in the controlling PC—so it inherently needs a high speed interconnect to perform data processing functions.
+An LXI system might be expected to process data within the LXI Devices and simply has to report the results, but can also dump blocks of data for controller processing.

-It is a fundamental objective of the PXI standard that it has to permit products from different vendors to co-exist in a chassis; otherwise, as a standard, it fails to meet the market expectation and the objectives stated in the standard.
+It is a fundamental objective of the PXI standard that it has to permit products from different vendors to co-exist in a chassis, otherwise as a standard it fails to meet the market expectation and the objectives stated in the standard.
 That means that a chassis, and indeed the software infrastructure, has to operate with potentially many different types of modules (instrumentation or switching) in the same chassis.
-The chassis design has to meet the expectations of all PXI vendors, which requires the defined minimum requirements set out in the PXI standard.
+The chassis design has to meet the expectation of all PXI vendors and that requires the defined minimum requirements set out in the PXI standard.

-The PXI chassis choice can get a little more complex since the PXI standard has evolved into two distinct backplane control interfaces, PCI and PCIe, which are not interchangeable.
-PXI chassis provide slots that support PCI-based modules, PXIe chassis can provide slots that are either exclusively for PCIe-based modules or support both PCIe and PCI-based modules (but not at the same time) and PCI based only slots.
-The increased complexity of the PXIe chassis means they are more expensive to manufacture when they support both PCIe and PCI interfaces.
-Therefore you need to carefully consider all options when choosing their chassis to ensure that all slots can be used.
-Still, otherwise, inter-changeability is assured mainly by compliance with the standard.
-Care should be taken to ensure that the modules you require are available in the interface available on the chassis backplane; the vast majority have PCI interfaces rather than PCIe interferences.
+The PXI chassis choice can get a little more complex since the PXI standard has evolved into two distinct types of backplane control interfaces, PCI and PCIe, which are not interchangeable.
+PXI chassis provide slots which support PCI based modules, PXIe chassis can provide slots which are either exclusively for modules that are PCIe based, support both PCIe and PCI based modules (but not at the same time) and PCI based only slots.
+The increased complexity of PXIe chassis means they are more expensive to manufacture when they support both PCIe and PCI interfaces.
+Therefore you need to carefully consider all options when choosing their chassis to ensure that all slots can be used, but otherwise inter-changeability is largely assured by compliance to the standard.
+Care should be taken to ensure that the modules you require are available in the interface available on the chassis backplane, the vast majority have PCI interfaces rather than PCIe interferences.

 Applying to Switching

-For switching, speed differences are of little consequence because, in practice, the speed of change of switching systems is constrained by mechanical components (relays)—even solid state switching does not need the multi-gigabit speeds of PXIe.
-The mechanical and electrical constraints of PXI can influence what can be cost-effectively supported in PXI.
-Still, on the other hand, the overheads of an LXI device can limit the minimum functionality that can be cost-effectively supported.
+For switching, speed differences are of little consequence, because in practice, the speed of change of switching systems is constrained by mechanical components (relays)—even solid state switching does not need the multi gigabit speeds of PXIe.
+The mechanical and electrical constraints of PXI can influence what can be cost effectively supported in PXI, but on the other hand the overheads of a LXI device can limit the minimum functionality that can be cost-effectively supported.

 As ever, one standard does not fit all.
-LXI offers the greatest design freedom, while PXI provides a means to integrate small modules into an open standard chassis.
-Not surprisingly, that means both have their place, and both standards can claim circumstances under which they might perform better than the other for switching and other applications.
+LXI offers the greatest freedom of design while PXI offers a means to integrate small modules into an open standard chassis.
+Not surprisingly, that means both have their place and both standards can claim circumstances under which they might perform better than the other for switching and other applications.

-In our case, we have an extensive range of PXI switching products developed over the years.
-Many users have found that PXI is the natural answer to their switching needs, and it forms most of our switching business.
+In our case, we have a very large range of PXI switching products that have been developed over the years.
+A significant number of users have found that PXI is the natural answer to their switching needs, and indeed it forms the majority of our switching business.
+These users are typically using a mnot as a single matrix.ixof instrumentation and diverse switching functions, often through the use multiple vendors to supply the solution.

 There is a clear distinction based on size.
-Where, for example, a large structured matrix is required, LXI will often be the better choice.
-We offer a range of large LXI switching matrices for this application.
+Where, for example, a large structured matrix is required then, LXI will often be the better choice.
+We offer a range of large LXI switching matrices aimed at this type of application.
 PXI can be used to implement these large systems, but the PXI chassis cost, cable interconnect cost and software complication of implementing a large switching function over many modules increases the system cost, decreases its performance and adds complexity to the system control and programming time.
 A matrix created from multiple PXI modules that are cable connected is controlled as separate modules, not as a single matrix.

 60-554 LXI example